sebawita/KinveyChat/Tutorial/tutorial-05-reactions.md

 ## Validations

 <!--You can also configure your chatbot to validate user input and -->
-Another type of a reaction is **User Input Validation**, which allows the chatbot to validate the input value, and display an error message if required.
+Another type of reaction is **User Input Validation**, which allows the chatbot to validate the input value, and display an error message if required.

 The validation can be as simple as a format check of the input, using: **phone**, **email** or **regex** templates.
 These are used to make sure that the user gave us something that at least **looks like** a real **phone** or **email** or other value.